 Of course there should have been a continuing review process, which looked at the individual, and his performance, and whether he could improve, if improvement was needed.
 Any such review would have noted his seeming inability to act in a non-partisan way, for the good of the country.

 After the Federal Court’s finding that Immigration Minister Alan Tudge had engaged in criminal conduct, by detaining an asylum-seeker for five days, in defiance of an order by the AAT, Mr Porter replied that the Minister was simply following Government policy.
-He clearly refuted the opinion of a Federal Court judge.
+He expressly refuted the opinion of a Federal Court judge.
 If nothing else it does not support the judiciary in a dispute with the Executive.
 It is an unnecessarily partisan statement from the Commonwealth’s first law officer.
 (Tudge has since been cleared of the charge, on appeal.)

 These are just some examples where Christian Porter has shown himself as being unfit for the office of Attorney General.
 If Scott Morrison had an ounce of integrity, and competence, he would show Christian Porter the door.
-But numbers count in a tight situation, and a majority of one is too close for principled behaviour.
+But numbers count in a tight situation, and a majority of one is obviously too close for principled behaviour.

 There is another, even more compelling reason why he should not be Attorney General.
-I cannot think there are many Australian women who would be happy to work alongside Christian Porter right now.
+I do not think there are many Australian women who would be happy to work alongside Christian Porter right now.
 Regardless of enquiries held, or not, you cannot have, as a crucial part of your team, someone who is not wholly trusted, by close to half the population.
 Nothing will fix that situation.